Most of the hundreds of ancient ruins on and around Cedar Mesa

 are some distance from paved roads, but not those in Mule Canyon

 , which are easily accessed from a trailhead beside UT 95, and so the hike along the ravine is one of the most popular in the area.
 The canyon has two branches, both aligned northwest-southeast, parallel to the highway, and as the south fork is closest and contains more ruins, that is the drainage usually visited, though the structures in the north fork

 At least eight groups of structures are found along the sunny north side of the canyon over a distance of 4 miles, some close to the path, others up to 200 feet above, and most are straightforward to reach.
-They include a cluster of well preserved granaries known as
+They include a cluster of well preserved granaries known as House on Fire

 , built in cavities in a vertical, potmarked cliff, and containing some intact rooms complete with all the original roof timbers.
 Even though Mule Canyon is relatively short, like others in the area it is a popular backpacking destination, partly due to the presence of a permanent water source - springs towards the upper end sustain short stretches of flowing stream, hence the hike is also a good choice for people with dogs.